-Furthermore, none of the members of the Executive Management of the Company hold shares.
-However, share options have been granted to both members of Executive Management.
+Furthermore share options have been granted to both members of Executive Management.
 Please see above in the section "Description of share option plans".

-^{bxxxix} In 2019 (before the entry into force of the Belgian Companies and Associations Code), 2018 Share Options have been granted to non-executive directors Mr Wim Ottevaere (10,192) and Mr Pierre Chauvineau (10,192).
+&lt;sup>78 In 2019 (before the entry into force of the Belgian Companies and Associations Code), 2018 Share Options have been granted to nonexecutive directors Mr Wim Ottevaere (10,192) and Mr Pierre Chauvineau (10,192).
 No share options were granted to non-executive directors since 2020.